IloveNooodles/entelect2020-fastabiqul-racing/README.md

 `make run`

 ## Room for improvement

 1. The algorithm can be more effective and efficient and use deeper checking to gain more decision insight
-2. Power Up Usage can be improved more to gain more poin
+2. Power Up Usage can be improved more to gain more point

 ### copyright fastabiqul-racing 2022